 For lovers of walking and the great outdoors, you will be in the right place here with miles of scenic coastal paths to choose from.
 Join the South West Coast Path at Rock and it will take you along to the golden sands of Daymer Bay, past the crashing surf of Polzeath, up to the dizzying heights of Pentire Point, past The 'rugged' Rumps, Lundy Bay and Port Quin and along to the pretty fishing village of Port Isaac.

-A September escape wouldn't be complete without an evening around the crackling fire, toasting marshmallows and sharing tales of the day gone by.
+A September escape wouldn't be complete without an evening on the beach wave watching with steaming cups of hot chocolate.
 Baby Bay is a personal favourite as it is both sheltered and quiet, not to mention, rather beautiful.
-You can find Baby Bay just along from Polzeath beach.
+You can find Baby Bay just along from Polzeath Beach.
 At low tide the two beaches join up or at low tide you can reach Baby Bay from New Polzeath.

 A Polzeath sundowner